-The 17th Annual Los Angeles Greek Film Festival (LAGFF) will be held on June 3 through June 11 featuring world premieres and other events.
+The 17th Annual Los Angeles Greek Film Festival (LAGFF) opened on June 3 and it will run through June 11 featuring world premieres and other events.

 Artistic & Festival Director, Aristotle Katopodis has announced an impressive lineup including West Coast Premieres, screenings, panels, a Masterclass and a virtual program of screenings following the Festival.

 “Over the past 16 years, LAGFF has screened over 580 films and hosted over 530 filmmakers supporting their films,” states Katopodis.